-After rating all images, participants completed a post-experiment questionnaire that gathered demographic information as well as preferences about the various techniques.
-The entire experiment took between 1 and 1.5 hours to complete and users were given \$15 to thank them for their participation.
+After rating all images, participants completed a postexperiment questionnaire that gathered demographic information as well as preferences about the various techniques.
+The entire experiment took between 1 and 1.5 hours to complete and participants were given \$15 to thank them for their participation.
 The experiment protocol was approved by the behavioural research ethics board at the University of Saskatchewan.

-4.2 Apparatus
+4.2.
+Apparatus

-The experiment was conducted on a Windows 7 computer and a 24 TFT display running at a resolution of 1920 by 1200.
+The experiment was conducted on a Windows 7 computer and a 24-inch TFT display with a resolution of 1920 by 1200 pixels.
 The experimental software was written in Processing.
 All images were presented at a resolution of 1024 by 768 pixels.
 The system logged the information about participants, images, and ratings in a text file for subsequent analysis.